 Core exercises post pregnancy (beginner level): Basic breath and contraction

 Breathe in, feel your tummy muscles relax and expand, and relax your pelvic floor muscles.
 Then breathe out, gently tighten your abdominals, and lift your pelvic floor muscles.
-Allow your spine to sit on the ground naturally and pull your belly button towards your spine to perform the contraction.
+Allow your spine to sit naturally on the ground, and pull your belly button towards your spine to perform the contraction.

 You may not feel like you’re doing much to begin with, but rest assured you are!
 After a while, you will start to feel your muscles contracting and drawing together more effectively.
 Performing five to ten of these contractions each day is a great way to begin your transition into postpartum belly exercises.